1) How do I choose the best lathe for my requirements ? See this section

 13) My manual has a list of out-of-date oils and greases.
 Are there modern equivalents?

-In early every case, yes - and this page should assist in finding the right ones.
+In nearly every case, yes - and this page should assist in finding the right ones.
 Some important notes on machine-tool oils can be found here

 14) I've bought a lathe with no drive system.
 How can I rig one up, what speeds should it run at - and how powerful should the motor be?